Nahominahomi/HW1/HW_6.md

-# what additional information could you include in the regression, that would help predict cannabis use?
+# What additional information could you include in the regression, that would help predict cannabis use?
--mental health: Mental health issues are often correlated with substance use, including cannabis.
+- Mental health: Mental health issues are often correlated with substance use, including cannabis.
--Education: Higher education levels  may influence attitudes, knowledge about substance use effects, and decision-making regarding cannabis use.
+- Education: Higher education levels  may influence attitudes, knowledge about substance use effects, and decision-making regarding cannabis use.

 # What subgroups have different relationships?
 Age: Different age groups may have varying relationships with cannabis use, with younger individuals often showing higher rates of use.

-# Are there sets of variables that really increase the R-squared (so really help predict)?
+# Are there sets of variables that increase the R-squared (so really helps predict)?
-- age
+- Age
--health
+- Health

 # Are there other variables that don’t help (even if we think they should)?
 Think about which results confirm what is known versus which results are surprising
-- State: due to cannabis legalization status across states, the result show a negative relationship.
+- State: due to cannabis legalization status across states, the results show a negative relationship.
-- Health insurance:  health insurance type may not have a strong association with cannabis use at the individual, but the results shows some relation which are surprising.
+- Health insurance:  health insurance type may not have a strong association with cannabis use in the individual, but the results show some surprising relation.